 I really wanted to like the Polar H-10.
 Its slim, shiny design was a definite plus.
 The elastic band felt softer than the others and had little anti-slip texturing on the inside.
 This gave it high scores for comfort.
 When it paired with my devices (the Strava app and the indoor bike console at my gym), it was accurate and consistent.
 That said, because of its inability to pair with my bike computer, I didn’t use it nearly as much as the others.
 (I used it for less than an hour, as compared to the six to eight hours I spent testing its competitors.)

 But, again it wouldn’t pair with my cycling computer no matter what I tried.
 (And believe me, I tried everything.)
 That was a total deal-breaker for me.
-Given how easily every other monitor paired with the computer, I just can’t recommend the H-10.
+Given how easily every other monitor paired with the computer, the H-10 doesn’t work for me.
 That said, other reviewers seem to love it.